-First of all before you purchase a wearable, make sure that you understand its features to see if it suits your needs.
-For example is you suffer from multiple sclerosis, try getting a wearable device that can both detect a fall and can quickly notify emergency services?
+First of all, before you purchase a wearable, make sure that you understand its features to see if it suits your needs.
+For example, if you suffer from multiple sclerosis, try getting a wearable device that can both detect a fall and can quickly notify emergency services?

 Pick the alert system company that is right for you